Pension death benefits before and after 75.

 If the beneficiary already has income from employment, their own pension, or other sources, the inherited pension withdrawals stack on top — potentially pushing them into a higher tax band.

-A lump sum withdrawal of the entire pot in one year is almost always the worst approach from a tax perspective.
-Taking £300,000 as a single lump sum would push most beneficiaries into the additional rate band, with an effective tax rate of roughly 40%.
+A lump sum withdrawal of the entire pot in one year can be tax-inefficient.
+Taking £300,000 as a single lump sum would push many beneficiaries into higher or additional-rate tax, depending on their other income.

 The cliff-edge in numbers